(This page revised June 1, 2017)

 |transparent feed||(also translucent feed) A feed that is made of a transparent material, usually either machined acrylic (e.g., Parker VS, 1940s) or molded polystyrene (e.g., most Wearever models, 1950s).
 See also feed, Kahn, VS.|

-A brand of high-quality fountain pens and pencils with a triangular cross-section, produced during the 1930s by the Tri-Pen Company of Providence, Rhode Island.
+A brand of high-quality fountain pens and pencils with a triangular cross-section (below, upper, the open end of a Triad pen’s cap), produced during the 1930s by the Tri-Pen Company of Providence, Rhode Island.
 Triad pencils are relatively ordinary except for their shape, but the triangular shape imposed a clever — and problematical — design on the pen.
-To uncap a Triad pen (shown below), you must turn the knob at the cap crown.
+To uncap a Triad pen (below, lower), you must turn the knurled black knob at the cap crown.
 Most people who are not “in on the secret” will attempt to remove the cap by pulling it off or by unscrewing it and in so doing will almost always break the pen.
 For this reason, very few Triad pens survive from the company’s small and short-lived production; Triad pens are today highly prized and priced accordingly.

 A modern pen made after the design of a vintage pen, usually because the maker respects the older pen for its classic looks.
 Shown here are a Bexley Americana (upper) and the Wahl-Eversharp Doric whose design it emulates (lower).